-The strong cultural roots of longtime Pennsport residents mesh with the youthful newcomers, who have taken an interest in the enjoyable and convenient living that Pennsport offers.
-Residents love the stress free street parking and easy access to major highways and Center City that living in Pennsport affords them.
+The strong cultural roots of longtime Pennsport residents mesh with the youthful newcomers who have procured luxury houses for sale in the area.
+Pennsport residents have taken an interest in up and coming real estate, as well as the enjoyable and convenient living this South Philadelphia neighborhood has to offer.
+Residents love the stress-free street parking and easy access to major highways and Center City that living in Pennsport affords them.

 Percentage change from latest quarter vs same time period previous year

 Pennsport originally was part of the Moyamensing Township.
 It became part of Philadelphia with the passage of the Consolidation Act by the Pennsylvania Legislature in 1854.
 It thereupon became part of the First Ward.
 Wharton Street divided the First and Second Ward.
 The boundaries were redrawn in 1898.
-The First Ward had formerly stopped at Miffin Sreet, but now stretched all the way to the river.
+The First Ward had formerly stopped at Mifflin Street, but now stretched all the way to the river.

 Pennsport is a neighborhood located in South Philadelphia, PA, and is easily accessible by bus, train, or subway.
 It’s bordered by Washington Avenue on the north, the Delaware River on the east, Snyder Avenue on the south, and 4th St. on the west.
 Though these borders are often debated, they were listed by The Pennsport Redevelopment Area Plan in 1968.